Corporate - Other taxesLast reviewed - 14 July 2022

 Value-added tax (VAT)

-VAT is imposed on taxable supplies and the importation of goods into Botswana.
-The standard VAT rate of 12% applies to all supplies that do not qualify for an exemption or are not zero-rated.
+VAT is imposed on taxable supplies and the importation of goods and certain services into Botswana.
+The standard VAT rate of 12% applies to all supplies that do not qualify for an exemption or are not zero-rated for six months from 3 August 2022.
+The VAT rate was initially changed from 12% to 14% on 1 April 2021; however, in an effort to reduce the impact of increasing inflation on the Botswana economy, the Botswana government introduced a temporary measure to alleviate the pressure by reducing the rate from 14% to 12% for this period.

-The VAT registration threshold is BWP 1 million.
+The VAT registration threshold is 1 million Botswana pula (BWP).

 Customs and excise duties